Green Card for Siblings: Bringing Your Siblings to the United States

 The experienced immigration and naturalization lawyers at Scott D. Pollock & Associates, P.C. are here to help with all of your immigration needs.
 If you have any questions about applying for a green card for siblings, our knowledgeable attorneys can answer them and represent you on your immigration journey.

 Filing Form I-130 is a process that needs to be completed to perfection.
 If not, there is the risk that your petition will be denied.
 Make sure your form is filed correctly by working with an experienced immigration attorney.
-With over 70 years of combined experience, our law firm’s immigration attorneys are well versed in the immigration laws surrounding family-based green cards and sponsoring siblings for green cards.
+With over 70 years of combined experience, our law firm’s immigration and citizenship lawyers are well versed in the immigration laws surrounding family-based green cards and sponsoring siblings for green cards.
 For more information, call us at 312.444.1940 or fill out an online contact form today.

 We're looking forward to hearing from you!